mlibrary/design-system-old/packages/docs/index.md

 The University of Michigan Library Design System aims to provide resources for designers and developers to build high quality and inclusive U-M Library websites that work well for everyone.

-The Design System is divided into front-end packages.
+The Design System is divided into versioned front-end packages.
+This means the [Design System team](/support#design-system-team) can maintain those packages independently from the website that uses them.

 Provided packages include:

 - CSS
 - Components